We all know that every soccer player has a price when a club wishes to purchase them for their clubs.

 In general, when another club wants to buy a player that has a release clause, if they pay the full amount of the clause, the club that the player is registered to has no saying in negotiations.

-If they feel they can improve a lot in the coming years, they’ll want to be more accessible to bigger clubs.
+If they feel they can improve in the coming years, they’ll want to be more accessible to bigger clubs.

 What is a Buyout Clause?